Growing with Beginners

 Resorts don’t promote instruction programs as a unique competitive advantage and leave much of their approach and training to PSIA/AASI.
 Instruction can still seem like a chore today with a culture that the rigorous technical details of certification can produce.
 Creative instructors like Otto now have little opportunity to create an innovative new approach.
 Many customers today do not even think instruction is necessary, or that it is the same at every resort.

-GLM, Perfect Turn, Breakthrough on Skis by Lito Tejada-Flores, Visible Skiing, Terrain Based Learning, and Burton Ringlet are more recent examples of programs that were successful.
+GLM, Perfect Turn, Breakthrough on Skis by Lito Tejada-Flores, Ski Moves, Terrain Based Learning, and Burton Ringlet are more recent examples of programs that were successful.
 Customers should choose the program they prefer rather than having one approach for the nation, especially if the success of that approach is not directly related to increasing conversions or resort business.
 Online reviews can now allow customers to discover the successful approaches that they would like to try.
 Even if having one consistent approach was the goal, relying on a group of high level skiers who spend a lot of time teaching instructors new technical trends is not the most effective way for a business to develop an approach for teaching large numbers of beginners every day.
 Returning to a more competitive process when instruction was a major part of a resort’s marketing will generate a creative marketplace of options for customers.